ls1intum/Artemis/docs/user/exams/instructors_guide.rst

 ^^^^^^^^^^^^^^^^^^^
 - Artemis exam mode allows you to define multiple exercise variants so that each student can receive a unique exam.
 Artemis achieves this through exercise groups.
 Exercise groups represent an individual exercise slot for each :ref:`student exam <student_exams>`.
 Within one exercise group you can define different exercises.
 - Artemis selects one exercise per exercise group randomly, to generate the individual :ref:`student exams <student_exams>`.
-- You can distinguish between ``mandatory`` exercise groups and ``non-mandatory`` exercise groups.
+- You can distinguish between mandatory exercise groups and non-mandatory exercise groups.
-- Artemis always includes ``mandatory`` exercise groups in the individual exam of a student.
+- Artemis always includes mandatory exercise groups in the individual exam of a student.
-- ``non-mandatory`` exercise groups can be left out, if there are more exercise groups than the ``number of exercises`` defined in the :ref:`exam configuration <exam_creation_and_configuration>`.
+- non-mandatory exercise groups can be left out, if there are more exercise groups than the ``number of exercises`` defined in the :ref:`exam configuration <exam_creation_and_configuration>`.
 - By default, every exercise group is mandatory.
-You can set the ``mandetory`` flag when you add a exercise group initially, or later by clicking |edit| on the exercise group.
+You can set the ``mandetory`` flag when you add an exercise group initially, or later by clicking |edit| on the exercise group.

 .. figure:: instructor/exercise_variants.png
    :alt: Exercise Groups with different Exercise Variants